dimitreortt/BotUR/README.md

 This bot has played for about 1 month in 2020 and has since been deactivated!

 After some time I visited the game again and found out about a Wheel Of Fortune where players also can spin to win rewards, so I created another script to play the wheel too.
-It played for a week in 2021 and has since been deactived.
+It played for a week in 2021 and has since been deactivated.

 The main packages necessary for this bot were PIL (ImageGrab and ImageOps) and pyautogui.